-IAPRI Symposia are open to members only.
-The conference which take place in the following year is open to all.
+IAPRI World Conferences are held in even number years and are open to all.
+Symposia take place in the following year and are open to members only.

-A list of IAPRI events hosted by the following members since 2010 is as follows:
+The following is a list of IAPRI events hosted by members since 2010:

 2011 25th IAPRi Symposium on Packaging, hosted by BAM Federal Institute for Material Research and Testing, May 16-18, Berlin, Germany